tomgxz/Kraken/REPORT.md

   </span>
   ```

-  At the suggestion of one of the stakeholders, I also added a feature so that when you submit the form, and it throws an error, the form values are carried over so that the user doesn't have to fill them out again.
+  At the suggestion of one of the stakeholders, Archie, I added a feature so that when you submit the form, and it throws an error, the form values are carried over so that the user does not have to fill them out again.
 I implemented this using the `flash` function, flashing a list containing the inputs that they had given.
-To make sure that this didn't cause any issues when opening the page for the first time, the `auth_login` and `auth_signup` functions also flash a list (`[False,"","","",""]`) to prevent any index errors.
-In the HTML files, an extra variable is added to the Jinja list of field items, to define what value the input should default to.
+To make sure that this did not cause any issues when opening the page for the first time, the `auth_login` and `auth_signup` functions also flash a list (`[False,"","","",""]`) to prevent any index errors.
+In the HTML files, an extra variable is added to the Jinja list of field items to define what value the input should default to.

 <!-- Carrying inputs over -->